Day 5 At The Dubai Airshow: New Airline Commits To A330neo

 Airbus booked no firm orders on day 5, but did sign an important Memorandum of Understanding with an African carrier.
 Air Sénégal and Airbus announced a tentative agreement for the purchase of 2 Airbus A330neo aircraft.
 It has not been specified whether the order is for the -800 or -900 variant, but it can be assumed that Air Sénégal has selected the -900, which is the more popular model.
 The deal can be valued between $500 million and $600 million and list prices.

 The intent to order the A330neo is important to Airbus.
 Sales have been slow with only 2 units ordered this year.
-Last year was a lot better with 46 orders, but in comparison to the Boeing 787 orders and backlog the Airbus A330neo for now looks small.
-Since January 2016, Boeing booked 167 orders for the Boeing 787 and this figure excludes tentative agreements with Emirates and Turkish Airlines.
+Last year was a lot better with 46 orders, but in comparison to the Boeing 787 orders and backlog, the Airbus A330neo for now looks small.
+Since January 2016, Boeing booked 167 orders for the Boeing 787, and this figure excludes tentative agreements with Emirates and Turkish Airlines.

 The commitment from Air Sénégal is good news for Airbus, but we shouldn’t forget the somewhat challenging environment most African airlines operate in where corruption and mismanagement is a big problem.

-Air Sénégal is the newly formed national carrier of Senegal that earlier this year during the Paris Air Show signed for 2 ATR turboprop aircraft and now has signed for the A330neo.
-The airline replaces Senegal Airlines which defaulted under its debt load and the defaulted airline in turn was established to replace loss-making Air Sénégal International.
+Air Sénégal is the newly formed national carrier of Senegal that earlier this year, during the Paris Air Show, signed for 2 ATR turboprop aircraft and now has signed for the A330neo.
+The airline replaces Senegal Airlines which defaulted under its debt load, and the defaulted airline in turn was established to replace loss-making Air Sénégal International.

 So, we have yet to see this airline to become operational and successful.
-What gives some confidence to Airbus is that the carrier is headed a former Airbus executive, which also makes it more likely that Airbus can count on follow up orders in the event of a successful launch.
+What gives some confidence to Airbus is that the carrier is headed by a former Airbus executive, which also makes it more likely that Airbus can count on follow-up orders in the event of a successful launch.

 Conclusion Day 5